fbpx

 You may have heard the terms “target,” “reach,” and “safety” to describe different colleges, and if you are like me you have no idea what these mean.
 That’s okay!
-In this article, I will describe what target, reach, and safety schools are, why you should have a mix of all of them in your applications, and other criteria you should use to build out your college list.
-It can be challenging to find target, reaches, and safeties, so if you need 1-1 help, feel free to set up a free consultation here.
+In this article, I will define the thresholds and factors for target, reach, and safety schools.
+We also explain why you should have a mix of all of them in your applications and give other criteria and steps you should use to build out a good college list.
+It can be challenging to find perfect target, reaches, and safeties for certain majors, so if you need 1-1 help, feel free to set up a free consultation for college admissions research & counseling with Dewey Smart.

-Let us start with target schools, which are your best friends during the college process.
+Let's start with target schools, which are your best friends during the college process.
 These are the schools you have a high chance of getting into because your GPA and standardized test scores are in their average range.
+What acceptance rate is considered a target school?
 Usually, these schools have an acceptance rate between 25% and 49%.
 Let’s imagine we have a student with a GPA of 3.6 and an ACT score of 30.
 A great target school for them would be Occidental College, which has an average GPA of 3.62, an ACT range of 28–33, and an acceptance rate of 41%.
+Dewey Smart can help you build a set of good target schools for your major, and we have college admissions counselors that are Alumni from engineering, pre-med, STEM, and engineering from top schools.
+If you are researching the best target colleges for you, you can find average GPAs, SAT and ACTs, and acceptance rates at this website: https://waf.collegedata.com/college-search

-If target schools are your best friends, reach schools are friends that you like to have fun with but aren’t the best to rely on.
-These are schools that you may not be admitted to because your GPA and standardized test scores are below the school’s averages.
+Reach schools are defined by their exclusivity and how you compare to their average GPA and exam score percentiles.
+You have a lower statistical confidence with reach schools than with target schools.
+These are colleges that you may not be admitted to because your GPA and standardized test scores are below the school’s averages.
 Usually, regardless of your stats, a school with an acceptance rate below 25% is considered a reach school.
+Every year there are plenty of top students that don't get in to exclusive schools even though they have a strong background.
 If we take our example student from before, a school like Vanderbilt University would be a reach because it has an average GPA of 3.86, an ACT range of 33–35, and a 12% acceptance rate.
-When we work with students on their college list, the most frequent question we get is about how to find target schools.
-That’s why we’ve come up with an exercise that we go through with students.
-If you’d like to learn more, set up a free consultation here.
+When we work with students on their college list, the most frequent question we get is about how to find good target schools.
+That's why we've come up with an exercise that we go through with students.
+It is OKAY to put your #1 dream school in the reach list.
+That doesn't mean you are keeping your eye off the target.

-Lastly, safety schools are those friends that may not be your best friends but that you can always rely on.
+Lastly, safety schools are chosen based on having stats that are well within your profile as well as having higher acceptance rates.
 We often overlook these schools when first making a college list but they are the most important!
 A safety school is one where your GPA and standardized test scores are above the average, and the acceptance rate is above 50%.
 Unlike reach schools, safety schools can vary from person to person depending on their stats.
 For our example student, a school like the University of Massachusetts Boston would be a solid safety school.
 It has an average GPA of 3.35, an ACT range of 20–27, and a 78% acceptance rate.
+There are tons of reasons that you might end up choosing to enroll in one of your safety schools such as distance from home, financial aid, and if you want to try to transfer into a different school during your college career.

 Why is it important to have a mix on your college list?